How Referrals work

 Once we have established email contact and verified your organisation, we will send you our online referral form.
 You must complete one form per child, giving all the correct sizes in order to prevent delays to your referral request.

 When the pack is ready, we will contact you to arrange collection of the pack from our office in Dryburgh House, Kirkton Campus, Livingston EH54 7DE.
 Unfortunately, we are currently unable to deliver the packs.
 We aim to supply our packs within two weeks.

-If you would like to learn more about how to refer your own children or know a family who could benefit from our service, please email us directly at firstname.lastname@example.org.
-We are more than happy to point you in the right direction.
+If you would like to learn more about how access help for your own children, please email us directly at firstname.lastname@example.org

 Our Main Referral partners

 When the school items were given to the kids, one of them had actual tears in her eyes, as she loved all the items and expressed that she’ll not get bullied anymore.
 This service makes more difference than you know.

 Social Worker, West Lothian Council

 If you wish to make a referral please click here